aKshay-9890/Kubernetes-Detail/README.md

 Scalability	               Manual scaling requires explicit commands	                      Declarative scaling through configuration files
 Examples in Kubernetes    	kubectl create, kubectl delete, kubectl scale	                kubectl apply, kubectl delete -f, kubectl diff

+# Pod recreating mechanism is called as Auto Healing
+In deployment we decide how many pods can be in worker node

 # what is yaml?
 => yet another markup language

-In terms of kubernetes pod is a yamal manifest
+In terms of kubernetes pod is a yamal manifest watch -n 2 kubectl get pod  (to see the pod) commands :-

-commands :-
--kubectl get all    (shows all services)
+-kubectl get all    (shows all resources)
+-kubectl get all -A
 -kubectl get namespaces
    There are default 4 namespaces:
     default